 Medicare Supplement Plan N – Part N

-In exchange for lower premiums, beneficaries pay deductibles and co-payments.
-Since Medicare Plan N was introduced, enrollment has significantly increased year over year.
+In exchange for lower premiums, beneficiaries pay deductibles and co-payments.
+Since the introduction of Plan N, enrollment increases year after year.

 Medicare Supplement Plan N – Part N

-All Medigap plans come with basic benefits, then each plan has additional coverage benefit(s) added.
-Plan N covers almost all the additional benefit options.
+All Medigap plans come with primary benefits; then, each program has additional coverage benefit(s) added.
+Plan N covers almost all the extra benefit options.

 - 20% of your medical costs that Part B does NOT cover